Biarca/patrol-k8s-marketplace/README.md

     Note:
     1. If Patrol is being installed with organizational account and if IAP is disabled, then Enable it now.
 Click on CONFIGURE CONSENT SCREEN and select "Internal" option.
 Click on 'Create' button.
 Provide an application name (can be anything) and click on 'Save' Button.
 Navigate back to Identity-Aware Proxy page.

     2. If Patrol is being installed with personal GCP account and if IAP is disabled, then Enable it now.
 Click on CONFIGURE CONSENT SCREEN and select "External" option.
 Click on Create' button.
 Provide an application name (can be anything) and click on 'Save' Button.
-Navigate back to Identity-Aware Proxy page.
+- Navigate back to Identity-Aware Proxy page.
 - Click on **HTTPS RESOURCES** tab and enable the toggle button beside the entry **patrol-webserver-<RANDOM_ID>** to enable IAP for UI.
 A pop up appears.
 - Select the Checkbox and click on **Turn ON**
 - Select the checkbox of the **patrol-webserver-<RANDOM_ID>**.
 A panel is displayed on the right side.
 - Click on the **ADD MEMBER** button.
 - In the New members box, provide an **email id** and from the Roles drop down, select **Cloud IAP -> IAP-Secured Web App User**.
 **Note:** It takes around 5 minutes for the DNS record and IAP to get updated.
+Also you can ignore the "**kube-system/default-http-backend**" service.

 ### 4.2 Update Service Accounts
 Post successful installation of Biarca Patrol, in the installer project execute the below to remove the Owner role & Security Admin role attached to the service accounts.
 ````